bryan-sopko/nversionapv/readme.md

    node src/main.js
    ```

-This script processes packages and outputs the results to a CSV file called compinedreport.csv in the working directory.
+This script processes packages and outputs the results to a CSV file called compinedreport.csv and a JSON file call combined_report.json in the working directory.